 Steaks with bones in them are more difficult to cook on the grill as the meat closer to the bone cooks slower than the rest, resulting in an uneven cook.

-There is one thing you need to be conscious of when grilling the ribeye, which is that your grill may flare up more as the steak has a lot of fat that can drip into the fire and cause problems.
+However, one thing you need to be conscious of when grilling the ribeye is that your grill may flare up more as the steak has a lot of fat that can drip into the fire and cause problems.

 With boneless ribeye, you are more likely to have a steak cooked evenly, and it is easier to cook a ribeye based on personal preferences.